OET helping refugees and asylum seekers requalify

-The only international English language test for healthcare professionals and a leading Australian refugee settlement service have joined forces to assist newly arrived professional refugees and asylum seekers requalify and contribute to Australia’s healthcare industry.
+The only international English language test for healthcare professionals and a leading Australian refugee settlement service have joined forces to assist newly arrived refugees and asylum seekers requalify and contribute to Australia’s healthcare industry.

 Cambridge Boxhill Language Assessment (CBLA), the owners of the Occupational English Test (OET), and AMES Australia signed a Memorandum of Understanding yesterday that will see the two organisations promote and deliver OET to healthcare professionals from culturally and linguistically diverse (CALD) backgrounds.